 The 600 mg of boric acid within the suppositories is consistent with dosage levels used in clinical studies.
 Dosing regimens vary depending on the specific condition.

-- Usually, treatment for mild infections involves the use of one (1) suppository per day for 6-14 days.
+- Usually, treatment involves the use of one (1) suppository per day for 6-14 days.

-- More acute infections may require one (1) suppository twice daily for 6 days, or longer if needed.
+- If symptoms are severe insert one (1) suppository twice daily for 6 days, or longer if needed.

-- For women subject to chronic infections, using one (1) suppository daily during menstruation may help prevent infections.
+- For women subject to chronic vaginal infections, using one (1) suppository daily after intercourse and/or during menstruation may help prevent infections.